asahala/BabyLemmatizer/README.md

 # Command line use

-BabyParser 2.0 can be used directly from the command line.
+BabyLemmatizer can be used directly from the command line.

 ### Lemmatization
 To lemmatize unlemmatized corpus, run the following command: